Jared-Godar/codeup_notes/sql/sql_notes.md

         - Website
         - App
         - Manual
-- **Database:** location of data stored on a disk somewhere; information held there; sometimes used interchangably with DBMS, but that is the sofrware
+- **Database:** location of data stored on a disk somewhere; information held there; sometimes used interchangeably with DBMS, but that is the software
 - **Client:** Program using to connect to database
     - GUIs common
     - CLIs available also
 - **SERVER** computer that runs and stores
-- **Data definition language:** defines structure of database
+- **Data definition language:** defines the structure of the database
-- **Data Manipulation Language:** Language used to insert, updaet, delete, access information stored in database - where we will be doing most of the interaction
+- **Data Manipulation Language:** Language used to insert, update, delete, access information stored in the database - where we will be doing most of the interaction
 - **DB Management System:**
 - **Types of Data stored in SQL server:**
 - **How do we use SQL:**